 Ms. Jovialis Gricius

-Welcome to Sheafe Rd Elementary Orchestra5th Grade First InformanceDate: Thursday, January 24, 2019Time: 6:30 P.M. (arrive at 6:00 P.M. to tune)Location: Sheafe Rd Elementary SchoolDress: Dark or All-Black or Black bottoms & White'light top.
+Welcome to Sheafe Rd Elementary Orchestra5th Grade First InformanceDate: Thursday, January 24, 2019Time: 6:30 P.M. (arrive at 6:00 P.M. to tune)Location: Sheafe Rd Elementary SchoolDress: All-Black or Dark bottoms &

 Spring Pyramid Concert